 - Yes.
 Although perhaps not in the way you’d imagine from the movies and pop culture!
 We don’t fly around on broomsticks.

 - Of course, you can become a witch!
 It’s a spiritual practice, a commitment to personal development, to the Earth and to her people (and all living creatures).
 Personally, I believe in deities.
 You may not believe in deities at all.
 Witchcraft is not just for women.
 Witchcraft can be practiced by anyone.
 It’s important to remember that it won’t be easy, and witchcraft is not just a ‘fun trend’ or ‘aesthetic’ you’ve seen on the internet.

 - Witchcraft itself is not a religion.
 It’s a practice, often used as a part of various Pagan religions.
 Wicca is a religion.

 - Wicca and Witchcraft are not the same.

 OK, so now we’ve covered the basics, time for the witchcraft resources I recommend.

-Avoid any book that claims witchcraft is just for cis women.
-This is not true, and is transphobic.
-Also make sure to be wary of cultural appropriation!
+Avoid any book that claims witchcraft is just for cis women, e.g. Witch by Lisa Lister.
+This is transphobic, and simply not true.
+Also, make sure to not to culturally appropriate from native peoples or minorities!

 The first thing you need to know about witchcraft is that there is no set doctrine.
 It focuses on magick, the power of nature, and free will.
 Some choose to practice in a coven (a group of witches or Wiccans), whereas others like myself are solitary.
 Some follow a specific path, and others practice ‘eclectic’ witchcraft.
 I am an eclectic witch, meaning I draw from various traditions.